 Mike Rother came up with this definition after observing Toyota for six years of learning how to embed continuous improvement and implementing it into processes.
-He documented in his research Toyota Kata Research and the published a book (2009) called Toyota Kata: Managing People for Improvement, Adaptiveness and Superior based on – putting the “principles” of the Toyota Learn Manufacturing and Production System (TPS) into action.
+He documented in his research Toyota Kata Research and published a book (2009) called Toyota Kata: Managing People for Improvement, Adaptiveness and Superior based on - putting the "principles" of the Toyota Learn Manufacturing and Production System (TPS) into action.

 After WWII, Toyota enjoyed great success at a time when most companies were failing.
 So, American experts went to study how the corporation was able to do it.
 They then applied those lessons to American companies.
-However, after a while the methods were not effective.
+However, after a while, the methods were not effective.

 Surprisingly, Toyota was still succeeding, and that is because it adjusted its processes to solve the same problems.
-This what the Toyota Kata Karate principle is all about.
+This is what the Toyota Kata Karate principle is all about.
 Whether used in martial arts, or in business, the principles of Kata remain the same.